cstrnt/notion-api/README.md

 ## Creating an instance

-To create an instance, simply pass an Object with your notion `userId` and `and token_v2`.
+To create an instance, simply pass an Object with your notion `token_v2`.

 ```js
 // ES Modules syntax